jmjamison/RHEL-kickstart-install/README.md

   - set JAVA_HOME, created the setenv.sh file in /usr/share/tomcat/bin
 ### Apache Tomcat
     - currently 7 or 8
+    - NOTE: while getting the whole mess to work, turn off security TEMPORARILY only temporarily.

  - DON'T use the tomcat install in RDEL.
 This will not work correctly or at all.
  - DO USE the rpm from Apache site: <http://tomcat.apache.org/download-70.cgi> (site has downloads for v.7,8, 9) The apache packages includes the startup, shutdown files though you do have to create your own setenv script.
 (Currently keep a spare copy of this as backup.